 Already home to major operations for Stanley Works, Novant Health, Shoe Show and others, Kannapolis offers the right combination of workforce, know-how and geography to serve the entire east coast.
 In fact, firms in Kannapolis can reach more than 60 percent of the U.S. market within one day’s drive.

-Kannapolis was literally born out of the manufacturing industry, and this industry still thrives in the City.
+Kannapolis was literally born out of the manufacturing industry, and this industry still thrives in the City, thanks to companies like Ei, a pharmaceuticals solutions company.
 With all the right ingredients – workforce, location, and excellent training programs – manufacturers in industries ranging from advance textiles to medical devices to industrial machinery excel in the Charlotte region.

 Known to many as the home of Dale Earnhardt, Kannapolis has a long proud motorsports tradition.
 From Ralph Earnhardt’s garage to the headquarters of Stewart-Haas Racing, Kannapolis sits at the epicenter of stock car racing in the Charlotte region.